vbhvsingh0/Coulombic_dyn_formaltetra/README.md

 # Coulombic_dyn_formaltetra

 In this project, 100 initial conditions of formaldehyde tetra-cation generated with Harmonic-Wigner distribution were simulated using Coulombic forces.
-The code "simulation.py" here simulates one single trajectory, given the initial atomic charges, initial geometry file (geom) and velocity file (veloc).
+The code "simulation.py" simulates one single trajectory, given the initial atomic charges, initial geometry file (geom) and velocity file (veloc).

 The code generates,
 a) output.txt : output file containing geometry, velocity, and energies at current time.